precap/dcc-ex.github.io/docs/ex-rail/EX-RAIL-command-reference.rst

 SIGNALH( red_pin, amber_pin, green_pin ) - Define a pin based signal with active high pins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As above to define a pin based signal, but with active high pins instead.
-Active high means they are activated when the associated pins are set to 5V (or 3.3V if using a 3.3V device)
+Active high means they are activated when the associated pins are set to 5V (or 3.3V if using a 3.3V device).

 For both the SIGNAL/SIGNALH commands, signal colour is set using the pin defined for the red pin.
-If the signal only has two colours (e.g. RED/GREEN), set the unused colour's pin to 0
+If the signal only has two colours (e.g. RED/GREEN), set the unused colour's pin to 0.

 *Parameters:* |BR|
 |_| > **red_pin** - vpin of the red LED |BR|